-The student has passed an annotation as set out in Appendix 1 to the TER 2018-2019 if he has achieved a pass mark for all courses.
+The student has passed an annotation as set out in Appendix 3 to the TER 2020-2021 if he has achieved a pass mark for all courses.
+A certificate for the annotation will not be issued if the Master's programme is completed after September 30, 2022.